NateKorth/MicrobeRNAseq/README.md

 The Maize reference genome can be found here (Get both the genome and gff annotation file): https://www.maizegdb.org/assembly

-# Step1 Trim/QC with fastqc and trimmomatic
+## Step 1 Trim/QC with fastqc and trimmomatic

-# Step 2 Align reads to human genome and remove from downstream analysis
+## Step 2 Align reads to human genome and remove from downstream analysis

+## Step 3 Remove rRNA reads

-# Step 3 Align reads to maize genome
+## Step 4 Align reads to maize genome

+## Step 4a Process maize reads
+Calculate tpm

+Conduct DEseq

+## Step 5 Assign Bacterial / Fungal taxonomy to remaining reads

 ## Contact
 For clarification on code missing annotation contact: